sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ### Configuration management

-The ability of the TRE operator to identify, maintain, and verify information on IT assets and configurations in the TRE operator.
+**Configuration Management Process:** This {term}`business process <business process>` involves the TRE operator identifying, maintaining, and verifying information on IT assets and configurations in the TRE organisation.

 ```{list-table}
 :header-rows: 1